pavanpreet-gandhi/rl-llm/README.md

     ```
 9. Logging Settings:

-    If you are just running a trial and don't want to log:
+    If you are just running a trial and don't want to log in hugging face:

     ```
-    Disable hugging face logging: in train.py / parse_args() change "push_to_hub" to False
+    In train.py / parse_args() change "push_to_hub" to False
     ```
     If you are doing a trial run and don't want to log to wandb group account:
     ```